 PRC laws and regulations currently require any foreign entity that invests in the education business in China to be an educational institution with relevant experience in providing educational services outside China.
 Our Cayman Islands holding company is not an educational institution and does not provide educational services.
 In addition, foreign ownership of primary and middle schools for students in grades one to nine is prohibited in the PRC.
 Accordingly, our wholly owned subsidiaries in China, which are considered foreign invested enterprises, are currently ineligible to apply for the required education licenses and permits in China.
 We conduct our education business in China through contractual arrangements with New Oriental China and its subsidiaries and shareholders.
 New Oriental China is our consolidated affiliated entity directly owned by our founders and/or their respective affiliates.
 New Oriental China's subsidiaries hold the requisite licenses and permits necessary to conduct our education business and operate our schools, learning centers and bookstores in China.
-We have been and are expected to continue to be dependent on New Oriental China and its subsidiaries to operate our education businesses in China.
-We have entered into contractual arrangements with New Oriental China and its subsidiaries to operate our education businesses in China.
+We have been and are expected to continue to be dependent on New Oriental China and its subsidiaries to operate our education business until we qualify for direct ownership of educational businesses in China.
 We have entered into contractual arrangements with New Oriental China and its subsidiaries, pursuant to which we, through our wholly owned subsidiaries in China, provide exclusive teaching support, new enrollment system support and other services to New Oriental China and its subsidiaries in exchange for payments from them.
-In addition, we have entered into agreements with subsidiaries.
+In addition, we have entered into agreements with New Oriental China and each of the shareholders of New Oriental China, which provide us with a substantial ability to control New Oriental China and its existing and future subsidiaries.